Psychotherapy (or just plain therapy) Cartoon. Happiness cartoon.

 A cartoon about computers and gender differences.

-Computer cartoon.
-Internet cartoon.
-Using the internet unnecessarily to find out something you can find in easier ways
+Internet dependence cartoon.
+Using the internet unnecessarily to find out something you can find in easier ways.

 A cartoon showing a person using the internet to research information that doesn’t need the internet for the research.